DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 2 - Cloud Data Security.md

 * identify, monitor, and automatically protect sensitive information in documents
 * monitors for and alerts on for potential breaches, policy validations like oversharing
 * Technology solutions that search systems and monitor networks for sensitive information that is unsecured and provide the ability to remove the information, block the transmission, or encrypt the stored data
+* Components
+    * Discovery and classification (what to look for)
+    * Monitoring (notification of issues)
+    * Enforcement (prevent data loss)
+* DLP Architecture
+    * Data in motion (DIM):
+        * Network-based or gateway DLP
+        * monitors SMTP, HTTP/S, SSH, FTP, etc for sensitive data and prevents it from leaving the orgnization
+    * Data at rest (DAR):
+        * Storage-based, used for tracking and identifying data as it's installed on the system where the data resides, generally needs another mechanism for enforcement
+    * Data in use (DIU):
+        * Client or endpoint-based
+        * Resides on the user's workstations
+        * Requires a considerable amount of management
+        * Not easy to deploy and manageß
 * Host-Based DLP
     * Software agents installed on a single system searches for the presence of sensitive information, allows sec professional to take action to either remove or secure it
     * Also monitor configurations and user actions, block undesirable actions